Drewsif/PiShrink/README.md

 # PiShrink #
 PiShrink is a bash script that automatically shrink a pi image that will then resize to the max size of the SD card on boot.
 This will make putting the image back onto the SD card faster and the shrunk images will compress better.
-Gzip/xz use maximum compression level.
+Gzip/xz use maximum compression level and thus memory.
+If pigz is in path it will be used instead of gzip.

 ## Usage ##
 ```